FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 You are driving home and notice that there are long lines at the gas stations.
 Pumps are running dry, and people may be getting irritated.
 It just so happens you planned on filling up, but now it looks like you will run out of gas waiting in line and possibly still not get any.
 Irritated and tired people could be a threat as well.
 Making a start for the nearest Lowes, Tractor Supply, Home Depot, or hardware store means you can walk in and buy a gallon or even a few quarts of True Fuel and put it in your tank and make it home.

-I know it would be expensive but during civil unrest or if gas supplies are disrupted by a natural disaster, I would gladly pay around $20 for a gallon of gas to get home and to safety!
+I know it would be expensive but during civil unrest or if gas supplies are disrupted by a natural disaster, I would gladly pay a lot per gallon of gas to get home and to safety!

 Volume and shape